TURN OFF YOUR HEAT

 regulators to force the gas industry, if necessary,

-innovating safer practices, thereby providing
+innovating safer methods, thereby providing

 the best possible safeguards for human beings and